TaikiFnit/abid/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Ruby Version Compatibility

+- Ruby 3.0-3.3: Fully supported
+- Ruby 3.4: Basic functionality works, but some tests may fail due to changes in Ruby's core libraries and Rake 13+ compatibility.
+Work in progress to fully support Ruby 3.4.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/ojima-h/abid.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License